What is a Treasury bond?

 Treasury bonds are part of a larger federal government family of Treasury securities, comprised of Treasury bonds, Treasury notes and Treasury bills.

 “Treasury notes and Treasury bonds are essentially the same type of instrument and only differ in original maturities,” explains Robert R. Johnson, professor of finance at the Heider College of Business, at Creighton University.
-“Technically, the government only issues Treasury bonds in 10-to-30-year maturities and it issues Treasury notes in maturities ranging as short as two years and no longer than 10 years.”
+“Technically, the government only issues Treasury bonds in original 20-to-30-year maturities and it issues Treasury notes in original maturities ranging as short as two years and no longer than 10 years.”

 Purchasers of Treasury bonds and notes receive an interest payment every six months, Johnson notes.